| BETH HARTIG |

 Firstly, thank you for taking the time to browse my website.
 It really is an honour to share yoga with you.
 I would like to tell you a little bit more about how I came to find yoga and why I decided to share this ancient practice with others.

-I discovered yoga as a teenager, receiving a yoga video for Christmas.
+I discovered yoga as a teenager, receiving a Yoga DVD for Christmas.
 I was instantly amazed by the energy I felt underneath my skin after practicing, and how deeply relaxed I became.
 The yoga seed was planted.
 Although I didn’t practice much, it was something I kept coming back to through my teenage years.

 What is life?
 What is consciousness?
 Why do people behave in the ways that they do?
 What is happiness?
 How can I live a happy life?